kptfh/feign-reactive/feign-reactor-spring-configuration/README.md

 - set `reactive.feign.cloud.enabled` to `false` to disable cloud configuration for all clients
 - set `reactive.feign.ribbon.enabled` to `false` to disable ribbon configuration for all clients
 - set `reactive.feign.hystrix.enabled` to `false` to disable hystrix configuration for all clients
+- set `reactive.feign.logger.enabled` to `true` to enable default logger
+- set `reactive.feign.metrics.enabled` to `true` to enable default Micrometer logger.
+  Also make sure that you added actual Micrometer implementation module into your project dependency

 There are to ways to configure specific settings for feign clients: via `application.properties` file and configuration class.
 In both approaches it's possible specify default settings